opencontainers/runc/config-linux.md

 **`uidMappings`** (array of objects, OPTIONAL) describes the user namespace uid mappings from the host to the container.
 **`gidMappings`** (array of objects, OPTIONAL) describes the user namespace gid mappings from the host to the container.

-The following parameters can be specified:
+Each entry has the following structure:

 * **`hostID`** (uint32, REQUIRED)* - is the starting uid/gid on the host to be mapped to *containerID*.
 * **`containerID`** (uint32, REQUIRED)* - is the starting uid/gid in the container.